2023 Most Popular Allied Health Services Associate Degree Trade Schools in Tennessee

 After completing their Associate Degree, medical assisting graduates from Daymar College - Clarksville carry an average student debt load of $21,879.

-Chattanooga State Community College did quite well in this year’s ranking of the most popular places for allied health & medical assisting services students to get a associate degree.
-It came in at #9 on the list.
+Chattanooga State Community College came in at #9 in this year’s edition of the Most Popular Allied Health Services Associate Degree Trade Schools in Tennessee ranking.
 Chattanooga State Community College is a medium-sized public school located in the midsize city of Chattanooga.

 About 61% of the students majoring in medical assisting at the school are women while 39% are male.